ashiklom/pecan.book/Connecting-pecan-to-a-remote-server.md

 5. The highest-level `<outdir>` is where output is copied to on the LOCAL machine

-Finally, for more general info on setting up the pecan settings file see [PEcAn-Configuration](https://github.com/PecanProject/pecan/wiki/PEcAn-Configuration)
+    For more general info on setting up the pecan settings file see [PEcAn-Configuration](https://github.com/PecanProject/pecan/wiki/PEcAn-Configuration)

+6. If you remote server doesn't support ssh keys, ssh to the server from the VM command line

+7. At this point you should be able to use workflow.R to run the model, as described in Demo 2 of the tutorial.